namvux1404/EEG-analysis-and-prediction--IFT3710/README.md

 introduce the concept of transfer learning to approve the accuracy of training a model with few EEG datapoints.

-• Objectives:
+- Objectives:
-o Being able to preprocess and extract essential features for different EEG datasets o Understand the concept of transfer learning with different EEG datasets o Compare the accuracy of the dataset of music thinking between different methods (data training from scratch vs transfer learning)
+  - Being able to preprocess and extract essential features for different EEG datasets
+  - Understand the concept of transfer learning with different EEG datasets
+  - Compare the accuracy of the dataset of music thinking between different methods (data training from scratch vs transfer learning)